Frangidha/History-project/README.md

 Unfixed Bugs
-Responsiveness of the website worked on all devices, screen sizes.(check on phone)
+Responsiveness of the website worked on all devices and screen sizes.

 Deployment
 Version Control
-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘history’.

 The following git commands were used throughout development to push code to the remote repo: